ABOUT JERRY NELSON'S FRONTIER RODEO CO.

 While he is in charge, Stewart said “One man can’t do it.”
 He credits the work of his ranch hands who are “more like family” who make sure the operation stays fluent.
 The livestock must be tended to seven days a week, 365 days a year.
 There is no “day off” in the business.

 Stewart lives on the ranch 18 miles north of Mooreland with his family, wife, Shay, and his three children, Chase, Brooke, and Jade.
 Chase will be attending NWOSU in Alva, OK and the girls are students in the Mooreland school system.
 Chase is listed on the company website as one of several in charge of the livestock operation.

 The ranch corrals and an elaborate country home constructed by Heath and his ranch hands using native cedar cut from nearby canyons are located just off State Highway 50, 17 miles northeast of Mooreland.
 There are five full time employees on the ranch in addition to Stewart, two of them living in the cedar house.

 Frontier Rodeo Company is revered by many as THE premier stock contractor in the United States, which has produced many of the most recent award winning bucking horses and bulls.

 Stewart has had a working relationship with Nelson since about 1997 when he worked as a ranch associate.
-He was named geneticist and ranch foreman of the Freedom operation about that time because of his intense knowledge of bucking horses and bulls.
+He was named rodeo manager and ranch foreman of the Freedom operation about that time because of his intense knowledge of bucking horses and bulls.

 Over the next 18 years Stewart has put together one of the best bucking horse and bull breeding programs in the country with livestock winning numerous awards in the PRCA (Professional Rodeo Cowboys Association) and PBR (Professional Bull Riders).